aeryz/riscv-os-rs/README.md

 # An experimental RISC-V OS

 This OS is mostly for learning purposes.
-It started as a challenge but one of my primary goals is to also create turn this into a series of videos and blog posts.
+It started as a challenge but one of my primary goals is to also turn this into a series of videos and blog posts.

 I initially wanted to re-implement the xv6 kernel in Rust but I didn't want to just copy code and instead actually try to live through the pain of building everything from scratch.